Bedroom count

 Takeaway

-The median rent for all rentals in Roseville, MI is 1% higher than the median rent in Dearborn, MI.
+The median rent for all rentals in Roseville, MI is equal to the median rent in Dearborn, MI.

 Explore rent trends in neighboring markets